jonbonazza/pocket-worlds-coding-test/README.md

 ### Testing

 Swagger UI is available as part of the FastAPI framework that can be used to inspect and test the API endpoints of the URL shortener.
-To access it, start run the web service and go to http://localhost:8000/docs
+To access instance 1, go to http://localhost:8000/docs

+from there you can generate a short URL and enter the URL that comes back in the response into your browser to be redirected to your target site.

+You can also change the port in the resulting URL to `8020` and redirect to the same site from the other web service instance.
+For instance, if the response from your URL shorten request comes back as `http://localhost:8080/1foobar`, then you can enter either that URL or  `http://localhost:8020/1foobar` into your browser and be redirected to the same site.

 ## Additional Information
 I've added several comments throughout the codebase regarding how I would change improve things if this were a production service, both from a code stand point, as well as an architecture stand point.